Becoming a Foster or Kinship Caregiver

 Becoming A Kinship Caregiver

-If you know a child/youth who has come into care of Children’s Services, and want to learn more about how to become a kinship caregiver, please contact your local Children’s Services office OR Delegated First Nations Agency.“
+If you want to learn more about becoming a kinship caregiver for a child or youth who has come into the care of Children’s Services, please contact your local Children’s Services office OR Delegated First Nations Agency

 To learn more about becoming a foster caregiver with Alberta Children’s Services, please submit a referral form below to attend an information session.
 We encourage you to visit the Alberta Children’s Services website; it has a wealth of information on foster and kinship care in Alberta, and supports available to caregivers.